Killerghost1234423/Garrysmod-Pointshop-HUD/README.md

-# Garrysmod-Pointshop-HUD
-Simple Pointshop HUD for garrysmod
+A simple Pointshop HUD display, requires pointshop to work.